AlbertFarkhutdinov/albert_farhutdinov_geekshop/README.md

 ## Requirements

+0. Before you start, make sure that you have Python 3.7 or later versions.
+Input this command into terminal:

+	python --version

-1. Install the necessary libraries in your virtual environment:
+1. Install the necessary libraries in your environment:

 	pip install -r requirements.txt